|

 abnormal heart rhythms that cause sudden death.

-heart attack" is often wrongly used in the media
+The term "massive heart attack" is often wrongly used in the media

 to describe sudden death.
 The term "heart attack" refers